 Tel: 020 7882 7915 (not Fridays)

-In addition, researchers carrying out fieldwork are also required to complete the QMUL Risk Asessment [DOC 97KB] and forward it with their application.
+In addition, researchers carrying out fieldwork are also required to complete the QMUL Risk Assessment [DOC 97KB] and forward it with their application.

-If you have any queries, or require details on submission deadlines, please contact Ms Covill directly.
+If you have any queries or require details on submission deadlines, please contact Hazel Covill.

 Expedited (fast-track) Review

 Some proposed research may fall into the category of extremely low risk, such as interviews with adult professionals about non-contentious subjects.
 Researchers in these cases are welcome to use the online system of fast-track approval.
 Applications can be made at any time - with feedback received within fifteen working days.